-OHPSA, along with the U of T Medicine Communauté Française (student group) and Réseau françosanté du Sud de l'Ontario, are working together on the AFMC Franço Doc initiative to increase French usage amongst future physicians by organizing and supporting clinical and experiential activities in French and Bilingual environments.
+OHPSA, along with the U of T Medicine Communauté Francaise / French club (student group) and Réseau francosanté du Sud de l'Ontario, are working together on the AFMC Franco Doc initiative to increase French usage amongst future physicians by organizing and supporting clinical and experiential activities in French and Bilingual environments.

-Funding is available throughout the school year and summer to support shadowing and clinical rotations in French and Bilingual clinical settings.
+In addition, on occasion, the committee may be able to help learners who wish to take part in clinical placement in francophone and Bilingual clinical settings.
 Interested students should contact Ike Okafor Senior Officer, Service Learning and Diversity Outreach at ike.okafor@utoronto.ca